liane24/Netflix-UI-Design-Clone/README.md

-# Netflix Clone
+# Netflix UI Design Clone
-- I have created a clone of the Netflix Landing page using React.
+- I have created a clone of the Netflix Landing page and sign up changes using React and styled components.
 - The aim was to practise creating responsive UI with styled components and create reusable components.

 # To do list